San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- San Francisco has combined with its opponents to put up more than 48.5 points in six of 12 games this season.
+- San Francisco and its opponents have combined to put up more than 49 points in six of 12 games this season.

+- Cincinnati's games have gone over 49 points in six of 12 chances this season.

-- 49ers games have an average total of 47.0 points this season, 1.5 fewer than Sunday's over/under.
+- The 49ers and their opponents score an average of 47.0 points per game, 2.0 fewer than Sunday's total.

 49ers stats and trends

-- The 49ers have an against the spread record of 4-6 in their 10 games when favored by 1.5 points or more so far this season.
+- This season, the 49ers have an ATS record of 4-6 in their 10 games as a favorite of 1.5 points or more.

-- San Francisco's games this year have gone over the point total seven times in 12 opportunities (58.3%).
+- San Francisco's games this year have gone over the total in seven out of 12 opportunities (58.3%).

-- San Francisco is 4-3 against the spread and 5-2 overall in games when it records more than 22.3 points.
+- When San Francisco puts up more than 22.3 points, it is 4-3 against the spread and 5-2 overall.

 - San Francisco is 2-3 against the spread and 3-2 overall when the team amasses over 349.4 yards.